Lectures on Holomorphic Curves in Symplectic and Contact Geometry: A representation formula for intersections

 \begin{exercise} Prove Theorem~\ref{thm:representation} for the case where $J$ is integrable.
 In this situation one can arrange for the coordinate changes on the domains to be holomorphic, so $\hat{\jmath} \equiv i$. \end{exercise}

 Theorem~\ref{thm:representation} is a weak version of a deeper result proved by Micallef and White \cite{MicallefWhite},\footnote{Our exposition of this topic is heavily influenced by the asymptotic version of Theorem~\ref{thm:representation}, which is a more recent result due to R.~Siefring \cite{Siefring:asymptotics} that extends the intersection theory of closed $J$-holomorphic curves to the punctured case.
 We'll discuss this in a later chapter.} which provides a similar formula in which the map $\hat{u}$ can be taken to be a \emph{polynomial} in~$z$.
-That result is considerably harder to prove, but it's also more than is needed for our purposes, as the theorem above will suffice to understand everything we want to know about intersections of holomorphic curves.
-Before turning to the proof, let us discuss some of its applications---more will follow in a later chapter when we discuss the $4$-dimensional case.
+That result is harder to prove, but it's also more than is needed for our purposes, as the theorem above will suffice to understand everything we want to know about intersections of holomorphic curves.
+Before turning to the proof, let us discuss some of its local applications---more such applications will be discussed in \S\ref{sec:multiple} and~\ref{sec:positivity}.

 \begin{thm} Suppose $u , v : B \to \CC^n$ are injective smooth $J$-holomorphic curves with $u(0) = v(0) = 0$.
 Then for sufficiently small $\epsilon > 0$, either $u = v \circ \varphi$ on $B_\epsilon$ for some holomorphic embedding $\varphi : B_\epsilon \to B$ with $\varphi(0)=0$, or